This post may contain affiliate links. For more info, visit the disclosure page.

 The plan that lets you have all the features is the Business Plan for $299/month which limits you to $500,000 in annual sales.
-With this plan you can list unlimited amount of products and have up to 15 staff members.
+With this plan, you can list an unlimited amount of products and have up to 15 staff members.

 There is a 10% discount for paying for your plan annually instead of monthly.

-Though not as full featured as dedicated ecommerce store builders like Shopify or Big Commerce, Weebly is one of the best among drag-and-drop website builders that also offer ecommerce stores.
+Though not as full-featured as dedicated e-commerce store builders like Shopify or Big Commerce, Weebly is one of the best drag-and-drop website builders that also offer e-commerce stores.
 They offer an easy solution for small merchants that want to get online and sell their stuff.

 They have a variety of responsive online store themes to choose from that are well-designed.
 You can easily add a blog and SEO is easily implemented so that customers can find your store through inbound marketing.

-Other powerful features are available to help with marketing such as abandoned cart and welcome emails and you can also check insights via the built-in ecommerce analytics.
+Other powerful features are available to help with marketing such as abandoned carts and welcome emails and you can also check insights via the built-in e-commerce analytics.
 To add more functionality to your store you can also check out Weebly’s app store for more apps.

 And speaking of apps, you can manage your store on the go with Weebly’s convenient apps for iOS and Android.